UCSFMemoryAndAging/macpie/docs/cli.rst

       may have forgotten to remove the assessment that were automatically created as part of the cancelled visit.

-A good way to know whether you are ready to combine your data objects into a single dataset is if each secondary data object has the *same number of rows* as the primary anchor.
+A good way to know whether you are ready to combine your datasets into a single dataset is if each secondary dataset has the *same number of rows* as the primary anchor.

 .. _examples-link: